IbrahimElshafey/LocalResumableFunction/_Documents/Testing.md

 * We can't mock Resumable function class dependencies and use the mocks because of attributes checks
 * Could we fake dll and then mock faked instances?
 * No Fakes or Mokes libraries you should write your fake implementation for your interfaces

+# Generate test code for resumable function
+* I plan to auto-generate code for test